 V/H SYNC + Blank This selection will cause the system to turn off the vertical and horizontal synchronization ports and write blanks to the video buffer.

-Blank Screen DPMS This option only writes blanks to the video buffer.
-Initializes display power management signaling.
-Use this option if your video board supports it.
+Blank Screen This option only writes blanks to the video buffer.
+DPMS this option if your video board supports it.